 DNA-analyses of human remains have led to significant new discoveries over the course of the last three decades: on the one hand we have gained insights into population structures, migration behavior, and colonization of uninhabited areas and on the other it has provided snapshots of daily life situations, such as the spread of diseases and social relations.

 Within this context many individuals of different time periods and varying topographical association have been sampled in Ephesos.
 The maternal lineages have been determined through the analysis of the mitochondrial DNA and illustrate a highly complex picture of the Ephesian population.
-These analyses are supplemented by selective DNA-analyses of the nucleus that are being conducted in cooperation with J. Krause (Max Planck Institute, Jena).
+These analyses are supplemented by selective DNA-analyses of the nucleus.

 The DNA-analyses are further complemented by analyses of the stable strontium isotopes.
 They provide information on the geographical origin of an individual.
 The values of these isotopes are unique markers in the geology of a landscape and have largely remained unchanged since antiquity.
 When samples are taken from the teeth of a human, ideally the location can be determined where an individual grew up or where he spent the rest of his life.